what will happen in the first session?

 Do you direct bill?

 With your written consent, we are able to direct bill to Blue Cross and Green Shield.
 Other amounts can be paid using credit card and we will provide a receipt that you can submit to other insurance companies for reimbursement.
 Please check what available coverage you have, as amounts vary from $500 annually and upward.
+Some of our psychologists are also approved providers for NIHB and Veteran's Affairs.

 How often should I attend therapy?

 This is an excellent question and one we are asked frequently.
-Therapy is a collaborative process, meaning that you your therapist work together to figure out what might be the best plan to help you reach your goals.
+Therapy is a collaborative process, meaning that you and your therapist work together to figure out what might be the best plan to help you reach your goals.
 You are the expert on YOU and your therapist is the expert on mental health.

 Figuring out how often to attend doesn’t have a magic formula, but there are a few factors that will help us determine the answer, such as: